LleeMcD/Election_Analysis/README.md

 - Errors are easy to spot and correct.
 - Views of editor and terminal can be easily configured.
 - Multiple tips and autocomplete functions are available.
-- The VS Code test editor provides useres with notification of syntax errors and misspellings.
+- The VS Code test editor provides users with notification of syntax errors and misspellings.
 - The application is easy to integrate with GitHub.
+The Python script is easy to reuse and can be applied to other election audits by switching out the variables and modifying some of the with and if statements and loops and f strings.
 The Python algorithm for the report included:
 - Lists and dictionaries with indexes
 - Decision, print, repetition(loop)statements